 - Mortgage documents and any other loans (i.e., line of credit) that use the property as collateral

-- Service prepayments and ongoing maintenance contracts, like lawn maintenance or snow removal
+- Service prepayments and ongoing maintenance contracts, like lawn maintenance, snow removal, or pool maintenance

-- Warranties and guarantees that are transferrable to the new owners.
+- Warranties and guarantees that are transferable to the new owners

-- Recent utility bills, such as water, electricity, etc.
+- Recent utility bills and other fees, such as water, electricity, property taxes, condo fees, etc.

 - Rental items (i.e., water heater rental, which is very common in Ontario)

 Keep in mind that you may have purchased extended warranties or maintenance agreements at the time of purchase.
 Those may be transferable to the new owner.
 Also note that some guarantees or service agreements transfer automatically while others require the new owner to initiate that transfer.